Third-party penetration testing is how organizations find out what their internal teams have stopped seeing.

-This blog explores what third-party penetration testing is, why it matters, the different types of tests, how often they should be conducted, how to select a provider, and how to integrate results into a long-term security strategy.
+This guide covers what third-party penetration testing is, the different types of tests, how often to run them, how to choose a provider, and how to turn results into lasting security improvements.

 Third-party penetration testing is a process where an external security provider simulates real-world cyberattacks to identify and exploit vulnerabilities in an organization’s systems.
 Unlike internal teams, third-party providers bring independence, objectivity, and specialized expertise that help uncover blind spots internal staff may overlook.